JarrettRoth-Cleo/jaxb-v2/README.md

 Now, the interface is just an interface and can be changed via the SchemaCompiler's options.
 All previous references to NameConverter.standard are now going through the NameConverterProvider.getStandard() static method.

+#### Squeezed name is used in CClassInfo

+Binding values were being ignored in the [CClassInfo](jaxb-ri/xjc/src/main/java/com/sun/tools/xjc/model/CClassInfo.java) methods and now they are honored if the squeezed name value is set.

 #### JCodeModel is slighty more mutable